baldurbjarnason/this-is-not-a-book/This_is_not_a_disruption/Everything_is_digital.md

 coupled](http://en.wikipedia.org/wiki/Loose_coupling) and, yes, a little bit messy.

-(And of course, from this perspective the print world looks stiff, unyielding, and full of meaningless busy-work so incomprehension of the other paradigm very much goes both ways.)
+(From this perspective the print world looks stiff, unyielding, and full of meaningless busy-work so incomprehension of the other paradigm very much goes both ways.)

 Because the networked worldview is all about loose coupling and adaptation to changing environments, print is a first class citizen.